MarceloLopezS/mastermind-celebrity-recognition-front-end/README.md

 ## Useful information

-- Back end code can be found in [this repository.](https://github.com/MarceloLopezS/face-detection-app-back-end)
+- Back-End code can be found in [this repository.](https://github.com/MarceloLopezS/face-detection-app-back-end)